By Sam Makhoul

 - Morning tonic

 These all act collectively to help with prevention, the severity of symptoms and fast recovery.

 As winter begins to kick off in Australia, we need to research and begin to eat foods that are in season.
 And here’s how you can do just that:

 - Turn to smoothies for breakfast, salads for lunch and soups for dinner.
-Liquid breakfasts and dinners takes the pressure off your digestive system and frees the body’s defences to focus on immune support mechanisms.
+Liquid breakfasts and dinners take the pressure off your digestive system and frees the body’s defences to focus on immune support mechanisms.

 - Use garlic, ginger, cayenne, cinnamon, turmeric, thyme and oregano in your cooking because they are warming and naturally anti-viral.

-- Use lemon, apple cider vinegar and olive oil on salads to provide yourself the extra boost.
+- Use lemon, apple cider vinegar and olive oil on salads to provide yourself with the extra boost.

 - Drink more herbal teas, especially peppermint, elderberry and marshmallow.